curiousest/curiousest.github.io/_posts/2018-09-21-evolution-of-my-desk-2.md

 * Hearing people talking
 * Seeing activity in field of vision

 Open offices are loud - for your ears and your eyes.
-Discussions, pair programming, and X around your desk produce attention-grabbing sound and motion.
+Discussions, pair programming, and phone calls around your desk produce attention-grabbing sound and motion.
 While each individual distraction may be small and easy to ignore, they collectively leech willpower, focus, and productivity over time.

 Headphones alone aren't enough to drown out people talking.
 Personally, I'm not willing to constantly play music loud enough to drown out 2+ volume-competing conversations.